General Guidelines

 PETS

-North Brooklyn Recovery does not allow any pets in the meeting space.
-However, as per the Americans with Disabilities Act of 2010 (ADA), service dogs are permitted at any time.
+North Brooklyn Recovery permits pets in the meeting space as long as they are not disruptive.
+Per the Americans with Disabilities Act of 2010 (ADA), service dogs are permitted at any time.

 Code of Conduct